kenatiod/MUT/Understanding Machine Understanding.md

 #### 5.1.4 -- Perception and Embodiment

-A key aspect of human-level understanding is the ability to perceive and make sense of the world through an embodied form - integrating multimodal sensory inputs, grounding concepts in physical experiences, and dynamically coupling perception with action and environmental interaction.
+A notable aspect of human-level understanding is the ability to perceive and make sense of the world through an embodied form - integrating multimodal sensory inputs, grounding concepts in physical experiences, and dynamically coupling perception with action and environmental interaction.
 As such, the MUTT must go beyond evaluating an AI's capabilities on disembodied tasks and probe its skills in embodied perception, reasoning and behavior.

 However, evaluating embodied intelligence presents significant challenges in terms of complexity and required infrastructure, as highlighted in the literature.
-Some key considerations from the sources:
+Some important considerations from the sources:

 - **Levels of embodiment:** (Pfeifer & Bongard, 2006; Brooks, 1991) There exists a spectrum of embodiment levels, from basic sensorimotor integration to open-ended navigation and social interaction in the real world.
 The MUTT may need a hierarchy of evaluations increasing in naturalistic complexity.